-The total wall length includes all external and internal walls but exclude external basement wall for earth retaining purpose.
+The total wall length for superstructural works includes all external and internal walls starting from the first storey.
+The total wall length for basement works includes all internal walls at basement but exclude external basement wall for earth retaining purpose.

-The maximum Buildable Design Score for wall system is 45 points.
+The maximum Buildable Design Score for wall system inclusive of architectural buildable features is 45 points.

-(c) Buildable Design Score of Other Buildable Design Features, N value
+(c) Buildable Design Score of DfMA Technologies, N value

-This section covers other design considerations that contribute to labour saving on site.
-Points are given for each labour saving method/design consideration adopted and these are summed up to give the score, up to a maximum of 10 points.
-The points of various design considerations are given in Table 3.
+This section covers the various technologies along the DfMA continuum and across the structural, architectural as well as mechanical, electrical & plumbing (MEP) disciplines.
+Points are given for each technology adopted and these are summed up to give the score, up to a maximum of 20 points.
+The points of various technologies are given in Table 3.